What is the difference between a Carer and a Sharer?

 Why do I pay a monthly fee for the facilitation of the service?

-The fee paid by both the Homeowner and Sharer goes towards the running of the scheme and the on-going mentoring and support.
+The fee paid by both the Householder and Sharer goes towards the running of the scheme and the on-going mentoring and support.